 Design (What is this anyway?)

 So what exactly is this “Super Stream System“?
-Its like a super buff dedicated encoding/capture card (with WAY more features and configuration) running the most sophisticated and updated x264 encoding software technology (more updated than the OBS encoder for example) on top of a industry standard streaming server which is used by Amazon, Google, Microsoft, Facebook, and other major cloud server systems.
+Its software that runs on your computer.
+Its like a super buff dedicated encoding/capture card (with WAY more features and configuration) running the most sophisticated and updated x264 encoding software technology (more updated than most software and hardware encoders for example) on top of a industry standard streaming server which is used by Amazon, Google, Microsoft, Facebook, and other major cloud server systems.
 Unlike a dedicated capture card (which are limited to a certain resolution and framerate) or other dedicated streaming computers many streamers have built, this computer’s encoding configuration can be modified (support for 4K resolution, with future support for x265 and VP9), it can be updated, and since it’s a fully functioning computer OS system it can run multiple other applications.

 My quest is to raise the quality and improve the delivery of online video content and live streaming for the entire streaming, pro eSports, and gaming community.
-This can be achieved by changing the way we deliver video to the internet using the most sophisticated (and FREE) software for encoding live video.
+This can be achieved by changing the way we deliver video to the internet using the most sophisticated software for encoding live video.
 By using the Super Stream System, streamers can let the encoding computer do all the hard work while the game computer has more CPU for better in-game FPS and performance.
-This is going to be particularly popular with eSports because they need a more advanced solution for interfacing their studio equipment with a live streaming encoder.
+This is going to be particularly popular with every day streamers because they need a cheaper and easier solution for streaming using a dual-PC setup.
+Additionally, mobile streaming is rising in popularity but mobile streaming apps are limited.
+Streamers can now combine their mobile stream with OBS on their PC to powerhouse their mobile stream.
 There is no easy solution for eSports because studio streaming software is VERY expensive, extremely resource heavy, and lacks the quality of live stream video encoding found in free software solutions (OBS).
-In fact, kids on Twitch are currently streaming better quality game play using free software compared to what major organizations are putting out from studios with professional level video equipment.
+In fact, youngsters on Twitch are currently streaming better quality game play using free software compared to what major organizations are putting out from studios with professional level video equipment.
 This system is not just for the pros, this project is designed to meet the budget of the casual streamer as well!
-If you believe in this project and want to raise the bar of quality for casual and professional streaming, please join me.
+If you believe in this project and want to raise the bar of quality for casual and professional streaming, join me.

-I have been a Twtich partner for 2.5 years, and making online video content for about 10 years.
+I have been a Twtich partner for 4 years, and making online video content for about 10+ years.
 My content includes epic video editing and 3D animation, but I also create guides and tutorials to help people improve the quality of their online video and live streaming.
 I am not just a video content creator and streamer, I am also a neuroscience PhD.
 As a hobby, I love to build performance computers.
 I have built, programmed, and currently maintain a multi-computer render farm for my video editing company Psynaptic Media.
-I configured and maintain the Psynaptic Media private stream which I currently use to stream sub-only content to my website members and Twitch subscribers.
-For years I have configured and maintained streaming servers hosted at multiple data centers in North America which have been used in eSports to stream tournaments to hundreds of thousands of viewers.
+I configured and maintain the professional stream systems for other professional streams as well as my own to stream content to my website members and Twitch subscribers.
+For years I have configured and maintained streaming servers hosted at multiple data centers in North America which have been used for professional level streaming on Twitch, and in eSports to stream tournaments to hundreds of thousands of viewers.